ABOUT / AMDANAF

 BIOGRAPHY

-I grew up in the village of Crai in Wales and studied at Swansea College of Art, choosing to specialise in painting and drawing and later gaining MA and MPhil qualifications.
-My artwork was awarded inaugural Beep Painting Prize in 2012 and was shortlisted for the Jerwood Drawing Prize in 2014.
-My work was included in the exhibitions John Ruskin: The Power of Seeing, Two Temple Place, London (2019), John Ruskin: Art & Wonder, Millennium Gallery, Sheffield (2019) and the Royal Academy Summer Exhibition (2020; 2023).
+I am a Welsh visual artist based in North Devon, working primarily in painting and drawing.
+I studied fine art at Swansea College of Art, where I completed BA, MA, and MPhil degrees.
+My artwork was awarded the inaugural Beep Painting Prize in 2012 and was shortlisted for the Jerwood Drawing Prize in 2014.
+Recent group exhibitions include John Ruskin: The Power of Seeing, Two Temple Place, London (2019), John Ruskin: Art & Wonder, Millennium Gallery, Sheffield (2019) and the Royal Academy Summer Exhibition (2020; 2023).